How to dye hair white blonde

 You can get bleaches with toners in (toners strip out the colour from your hair).
 That’s fine.
 It doesn’t mean you won’t need toners later, but it will help get your hair as cleanly white as possible.

-To bleach: Follow the instructions on the packet, obviously.
-Ideally, leave it in until you have either very light blonde hair or white - but don't leave it in longer than an hour because by then the bleach may be inactive.
+Follow the instructions on the packet, obviously.
+Ideally, leave it in until you have either very light blonde hair or white – but don’t leave it in longer than an hour because by then the bleach may be inactive.
 To speed the process, cover all your hair with a plastic bag to keep the heat in.

 If you have the money, consider going to a salon for the first bleaching to make sure it’s done as professionally and in as kind a way to your hair as possible.
 Then you can bleach the roots yourself at home as needed.